-19.2.7.
-Step 7 - Restart PaperCut NG
+17.2.7.
+Step 7 - Restart the PaperCut NG application server

 The data has now been moved to the new database and the server can be restarted.

 The instructions on how to start the server can be found in Section A.6, "Stopping and Starting the Application Server".